SwathiR03/website/content/en/blog/_posts/2026/kubernetes-v1-37-sneak-peek.md

 ### Volume Health Monitor

 Historically, Kubernetes has lacked an API for CSI drivers to report storage failures, which become evident only through failed mounts or hung I/O. Since remediation controllers had nothing machine-readable to act upon, the only way to figure out the root cause behind this failure was to cross-reference Kubernetes objects alongside external vendor dashboards.

-In Kubernetes v1.37, the Volume Health Monitor enhancement is expected to reset to Alpha and introduce new CSI APIs for reporting storage health from both controllers and nodes.
-The health information would be surfaced through Kubernetes resources in a machine-readable format, making it easier for users and automated remediation systems to detect and respond to storage issues.
+In Kubernetes v1.37, this KEP resets graduation to Alpha after an initial implementation in v1.21 and introduces four new CSI RPCs.
+The controller plugin reports the health of storage volumes using `ControllerListVolumeHealth` (lists unhealthy volumes) and `ControllerGetVolumeHealth` (checks a specific volume).
+A controller-side health monitor polls these CSI controllers and stores the results in
+`PersistentVolumeClaim.status.healthStatus`.

+On the node side, the kubelet calls `NodeGetVolumeHealth` to obtain the health of individual volumes on that node and records it in `Pod.status.volumeHealth`, while `NodeGetStorageHealth` reports the health of the drivers registered to a node in `CSINode.status.storageHealth`.

+The error vocabulary is kept simple, extensible, and machine-parsable (`Inaccessible`, `Degraded`, etc.), with further driver-specific elaboration available via `reason` and `message`.
+Finally, the controller-side and node-side reports are kept independent and are hence displayed separately, providing a more holistic view of storage health to consumers.

 To learn more about this enhancement, refer to [KEP-1432: Volume Health Monitor](https://kubernetes.dev/resources/keps/1432).